yeoneung/tsld/README.md

 ### 4. Double oscillator

-After running the files, two types of csv files remain:
+After running the files, two types of csv files are generated:

-`DIMENSION-time.csv` and `DIMENSION-iter.csv` are real computation time and number of step iteration for convergence of Langevin dynamics.
+`DIMENSION-time.csv` and `DIMENSION-iter.csv` include actual computation time and the number of step iterations for the convergence of Langevin dynamics.